Governance of Radical Environmental Innovations (Go)

 Borderstep’s diffusion research has repeatedly shown that fundamental environmental innovations in Germany spread very slowly.
 About two thirds of the environmentally friendly product and service innovations introduced in the last 30 years have so far only been able to reach small market niches with a penetration rate of less than 15 percent.

 On the other hand, empirical studies show that radical system innovations and their components in particular make very slow progress in diffusion or even fail completely.
 This is attributed to the fact that, particularly with regard to complex socio-technical systems, the promotion of environmental innovations is largely unsystematic and that the mix of instruments that can be used is not optimally coordinated.

-The approach of the project is based on a three-stage process:
+The approach of the project was based on a three-stage process: